enzupiechaczek/Security-portfolio/AI-Governance-Toolkit/README.md

 # AI Governance Toolkit

 ## Purpose
-This repository demonstrates a practical approach to maintaining visibility and control over AI systems across an organisation — covering inventory, risk classification, ownership, and review cycles, mapped to NIST AI RMF principles and ISO/IEC 42001 concepts.
+This repository demonstrates a practical approach to maintaining visibility and control over AI systems across an organisation, covering inventory, risk classification, ownership, and review cycles, mapped to NIST AI RMF principles and ISO/IEC 42001 concepts.
 Built to reflect how AI governance can move from policy language into an operational, auditable process.

 ## Contents
 - **AI_System_Register.csv**: Example inventory of AI systems with ownership, risk classification, data sensitivity, and approval status.